awslabs/soci-snapshotter/docs/debug.md

 **Network Failures**

 The snapshotter contains custom retry logic when fetching spans(data) from the remote registry.
-By default it will try to fetch from remote a maximum of 5 times before returning an error.
+By default it will try to fetch from remote a maximum of 9 times before returning an error.

-* You can look for `Retrying request` within the logs to determine the error and response returned from the remote registry.
+* You can look for `retrying request` within the logs to determine the error and response returned from the remote registry.
 * You can also check `operation_duration_remote_registry_get` metric to see how long it takes to complete `GET` from remote registry.

 # Debugging Tools